patrickfav/website-favre/content/articles/2018-01-14-managing-logging-in-a-multi-module-android-application/index.md

 Please note the following:

 1. We only remove debug and verbose logs since our internal file logger logs everything above that.
-This might not make sense in other projects and you may safely remove all levels.
+This might not make sense in other projects, and you may safely remove all levels.
 2. We remove practically everything from Android’s logging since this is basically just for legacy and third party libraries (which we don’t trust to be sensible when it comes to logging); Timber uses Log.println() so it won’t be affected by this
 3. This will only work when Proguard’s optimize is enabled.
 [Read more here](https://developer.android.com/studio/build/shrink-code.html#shrink-code).
 4. If an exception should be logged, that shouldn’t land in production builds just use debug or verbose like Timber.v(exception, "")